Planning Focus

 Questions that sound more like real life.

-Retirement is close enough to feel real.
-Now the questions are about income, taxes, Social Security, Medicare, Roth conversions, and whether the plan still works if markets cooperate less than expected.
+Now the questions are about income, taxes, Social Security, Medicare, Roth conversions, account sequencing, and whether the plan still works if markets cooperate less than expected.

 "I inherited money and I'm afraid of making a permanent mistake."